ciciken/sc-friendlist/README.md

 ## Intro

-  This is my solution to finding 1 to n degree friends given a list of relationships.
+  This is my solution to finding 1 to n degree friends given an adjacency list of friendships.
+I used c++ which was the fastest / most convenient dev env at my disposal, but c++ is not my strongest language.

+#### Approach

   The problem initially seems like a graph traversal problem for which we can do BFS using recursion and multithreading.
-In order to take advantage of Hadoop distribution processing across machines and horizontal scaling (instead of coming up with my own messaging protocol solution between machines ) I will go with the map reduce approach.
+In order to take advantage of Hadoop distribution processing across machines and horizontal scaling (instead of coming up with my own messaging protocol solution between machines ) I will go with the map reduce approach to fit with Hadoop.

+  I will break down the steps into four programs: init_mapper, inner_mapper, inner_reducer, and final_reducer.
+Each program is intended to be able to run in a distributed manner (some caveats with the reducers and accumulation as explained later).

+  init_mapper will read the adjacency list input and output a matrix map of unique nodes (names) to each node's first degree friends.
+The final_reducer can be run at this point to display the desired results.

+  For any subsequent iterations of n, you can run the inner_reducer and then inner_mapper.  inner_reducer takes in distributed outputs of init_mapper or inner_mapper and accumulates list of friends for each unique node.  inner_mapper will expand each node's list of friends to the next degree.

+  The final_reducer will accumulate same as inner_reducer, but output a sorted list of unique friends from 1 to the latest degree.

+#### Running it

   The solution I came up with requires multiple map reduce jobs chained together for each iteration of n.
 From my quick research it seems the hadoop streaming API requires additional framework to allow chaining together of map reduce jobs.
 For simplification I will test using the command line pipe method as suggested in the initial problem spec.